 6. Transactional Emails

 Transactional emails are the messages that get triggered by a specific action your contacts have taken and enable them to complete that action.
-For instance, if you are signing up for a webinar, you will fill out a form and then receive a transactional (thank-you) email, which gives you login information in order to join.
+For instance, if you are signing up for an industry webinar, you will fill out a form and then receive a transactional (thank-you) email, which gives you login information in order to join.
 If you are using a double opt-in, people will receive an email asking them to click on a link in order to confirm their registration.

 Advantages Of Transactional Emails

 - High CTR: Recipients anticipate transactional emails because they help them complete an action.
 That is why they open them and click on them.
 Take advantage of this dynamic and include a highly customized call-to-action (maybe even as a P.S.) to leverage the fact that the subscriber is fresh and very actively engaged with your email communication.
-A 2008 Jupiter research showed that marketing content in transactional messages helped increased revenue and brand recognition.

 Disadvantages Of Transactional Emails